 Step 2: Prioritize Your Needs

-No software fits all employees or companies.
-Every software system has trade-offs.
+As you can probably guess, no software solution fits all employees or companies.
+Every software solution has trade-offs.
 In some cases, multiple solutions are required to meet your needs.
-In this case, you must make sure that these systems can interface with each other, which can be a simple add-on to most software solutions.
-Keeping all of this in mind, prioritize the needs of your company by determining the most relevant features: essential, conditional, and your nice-to-haves.
+In this case, you might want to make sure that these software systems can interface with each other, which can sometimes be a simple add-on to most software solutions or it can be more complicated.
+If it is more complicated, please consult industry colleagues facing similar issues or the software supplier, if applicable.
+Keeping all of this in mind, I advise you to prioritize the needs of your company by determining the most relevant features as either essential, conditional, and nice-to-haves.

-Just remember before you go any farther, we all think everything is an essential item at some point.
+Just remember before you go any further, we all think everything is an essential item at some point.
 So, be careful not to throw everything into the “essential” bucket.
-To help with this, assemble a team of users to assist the company in moving forward.
+To help with this, think about the suggestion in Step 1 of assembling a team of users to assist the company in moving forward.

 With this team, start listing out the essential, conditional, and nice-to-have features.

-- Essential: These are the must haves, such as optimization, cutting, scheduling/tracking, capacity planning, easy machine management, etc. If the system doesn’t have these features, the system is not feasible for your company.
+- Essential: These are the must haves, such as optimization (multiple options here with A+W Defect Optimizer, A+W Shape Optimizer, A+W Rack Optimizer, A+W Logistics Optimizer, and A+W Realtime Optimizer), capacity planning (known as A+W Capacity Planner) CAD (known as A+W CAD Designer Shapes & Bars), cutting (such as A+W iCut), scheduling/tracking (check out A+W Production), easy machine management, etc. If the system doesn’t have these features, the system is not feasible for your company.

-- Conditional: These features aren’t mission critical, but would enhance the productivity of your business, such as an e-commerce feature, shower door configurator, or barcode scanning.
+- Conditional: These features aren’t mission critical, but would enhance the productivity of your business, such as an e-commerce quoting feature (known as A+W iQuote for flat glass or window manufacturers), shower door configurator, or barcode scanning (known as A+W Barcode Manager).
+(Of course, depending on your company, you could argue that the features I just listed are essential.)

-- Nice to Have: Company doesn’t need this feature to buy the software, but this feature would be nice if they existed, such as an accounting or CRM (customer relationship management) package.
+- Nice-to-Have: Company doesn’t need this feature to buy the software, but this feature would be nice if they existed, such as an accounting, analytics (known as A+W Analytics), smart factory capabilities (check out A+W SmartFactory), or CRM (customer relationship management) package.

-Within Step 2, there are multiple questions you could ask yourself, including:
+Within Step 2, there are multiple questions you could ask yourself, including but not limited to (depending on your company):

-- How easy to use should the software be?
+- How easy to use should the fabrication software be to use?

 - What’s your budget?

-- What reports do you need the system to develop?
+- What reports do you need the manufacturing software solution to develop?

 - How scalable should the software be: One facility or connecting multiple facilities?